goodmike31/pl-asr-bigos-tools/README.md

 By default, if specific intermediary results exists, the processing is skipped.
 To force regeneration of hypotheses, evaluation scores calculation etc, completent the command with "force" For example:
-To force the evaluation for all runtime_configs: make eval-e2e-all-force
+To force the evaluation for all eval_configs: make eval-e2e-all-force

-To force the evaluation for a specific runtime_config: make eval-e2e-force RUNTIME_CONFIG=<runtime_config_name>
+To force the evaluation for a specific eval_config: make eval-e2e-force EVAL_CONFIG=<eval_config_name>

 ### Replicating BIGOS V2 benchmark results
-To run evaluation for BIGOS V2 dataset run: make eval-e2e RUNTIME_CONFIG=bigos
+To run evaluation for BIGOS V2 dataset run: make eval-e2e EVAL_CONFIG=bigos
 To replicate exact results, contact micjun@amu.edu.pl to obtain copy of ASR hypotheses.

 ### Replicating PELCRA for BIGOS benchmark results
-To run evaluation for PELCRA for BIGOS dataset run: make eval-e2e RUNTIME_CONFIG=pelcra
+To run evaluation for PELCRA for BIGOS dataset run: make eval-e2e EVAL_CONFIG=pelcra
 To replicate exact results, contact micjun@amu.edu.pl to obtain copy of ASR hypotheses.

 ### Runtime Configuration Creation/Modification